 Written by Jeremy Griffith, 2017

 Indeed, regarding FREEDOM’s demystification of Christ, a reviewer of the book wrote that ‘This is the best description of Christ I have ever read!’
-(Jivka Foster on Facebook, see www.wtmsources.com/215), but that’s not surprising given FREEDOM’s human-condition-confronting ability to acknowledge the process of Resignation to living in denial of the human condition.
-As explained in F. Essay 30 (and in chapter 2:2 of FREEDOM), having to resign to living in denial of the human condition destroyed people’s ability to think truthfully and effectively, and FREEDOM explains that prophets were simply rare individuals who were secure enough in self to avoid Resignation and easily confront and think about the human condition.
+(Jivka Foster on Facebook, see ), but that’s not surprising given FREEDOM’s human-condition-confronting ability to acknowledge the process of Resignation to living in denial of the human condition.
+As explained in (and in ), having to resign to living in denial of the human condition destroyed people’s ability to think truthfully and effectively, and FREEDOM explains that prophets were simply rare individuals who were secure enough in self to avoid Resignation and easily confront and think about the human condition.
 As all these F. Essays make very clear, if you can’t confront the underlying issue in all of human life of the human condition, as resigned people can’t, you are in no position to make sense of human behaviour.
 Prophets’ extraordinary ability to interpret and predict human behaviour is due to their ability to think truthfully.

 Of more significance, however, than even these great insights about humanity’s journey from innocence to upset, was that Moses’ unresigned ability to confront the truth about the horrific extent and nature of humans’ corrupted condition motivated him to formulate a set of rules, the Ten Commandments, for humanity to live by to contain their out-of-control upset.